 Africa offers so many unique choices for your next African safari.
 You can kick back on the beach after searching for the Big Five.
 Or trek through mist-laden forests to see the gorillas.
 No matter your choice, we have you covered in our list of African safari experiences you cannot miss.

 African Safari to see the Big Five

-An African Safari and Sea
+An African Safari and the Sea

-South Africa is known for its beautiful coastline and is a hot spot for marine life.
+South Africa is also known for its beautiful coastline and is a hot spot for marine life.
 We’ll take you out on a coastal drive and a whale watching excursion in the area around Grootbos Private Nature Reserve.
-The area is known for the Marine Big Five — great white sharks, seals, penguins, southern whales, and dolphins.
-Seeing both the traditional Big Five and Marine Big Five is one for the books.
+The area is known for the Marine Big Five — great white sharks, seals, penguins, southern right whales, and dolphins.
+Seeing both the traditional Big Five and Marine Big Five is definitely one for the books.

 Off the Beaten Track

-Regardless of what African safari experience you choose; the diversity of this unique continent will keep you coming back time and time again.
+Regardless of what African safari experience you choose, the diversity of this unique continent will keep you coming back time and time again.

 Contact us to go wild on your own handcrafted African safari.